NASWA-OpenUI/Overview/About the Initiative.md

 ## Background

 The way UI systems are typically procured and managed today - as monoliths - makes it difficult for states to adapt systems quickly and leverage emerging technologies.
-This “all or nothing” paradigm forces States into a choice between maintaining their legacy technology far longer than they would like or embarking on an expensive and lengthy system overhaul.
+This “all or nothing” paradigm forces states into a choice between maintaining their legacy technology far longer than they would like or embarking on an expensive and lengthy system overhaul.
 That process often either fails to deliver desired results or delivers short-lived results that require repeating the overhaul process a few years later.

 ### Initiative Start